 Therefore, to guarantee a consistent serialVersionUID value across different java compiler implementations, a serializable class must declare an explicit serialVersionUID value.
 It is also strongly advised that explicit serialVersionUID declarations use the private modifier in serialVersionUID where possible, since such declarations apply only to the immediately declaring class.

-Also note that serialVersionUID field is not useful as inherited member.
+Also, note that serialVersionUID field is not helpful as an inherited member.

-In such cases, we are not interested in maintaining backwards compatibility.
-We are only concerned with making sure that the code bases which are communicating on network, indeed have the same version of relevant classes.
-In order to facilitate such a check, we must maintain the serialVersionUID just as it and don’t change it.
-Also, do not forget to update it when making incompatible changes to your classes, on both side applications on network.
+In such cases, we are not interested in maintaining backward compatibility.
+We are only concerned with making sure that the code bases which are communicating on the network, indeed have the same version of relevant classes.
+In order to facilitate such a check, we must maintain the serialVersionUID just as it is and don’t change it.
+Also, do not forget to update it when making incompatible changes to your classes, on both sides of applications on the network.

-It is not the situation which we ever want to face.
-But, it’s reality and sometimes it happen (should i say rarely?).
-If we need to change such class in incompatible way but want to maintain serialization/deserialization capability with old version of the class, we can use the JDK tool “serialver“.
+It is not the situation that we ever want to face.
+But, it’s reality and sometimes it happens (should i say rarely?).
+If we need to change such a class in an incompatible way but want to maintain serialization/deserialization capability with the old version of the class, we can use the JDK tool “serialver“.
 This tool generates the serialVersionUID on the old class, and explicitly set that on the new class.
 Do not forget to to implement readObject() and writeObject() methods because the built-in deserialization mechanism (in.defaultReadObject()) will refuse to deserialize from old versions of the data.

 If we define our own readObject() function which can read back old data.
 This custom code should check the serialVersionUID in order to know which version the data is in and decide how to deserialize it.
-This versioning technique is useful if we store serialized data which survives several versions of your code.
+This versioning technique is helpful if we store serialized data that survives several versions of your code.

 Read more : Java serialization compatible and incompatible changes